Menopause and the law

 Employees and workers are protected from being put at a disadvantage or treated less favourably because of their age.
 This could include less favourable treatment because they're going through the menopause, because it is usually related to the age of the person.

-It's important for employers to remember that age discrimination and harassment can also effect younger people who go through medical or early menopause.
+It's important for employers to remember that age discrimination and harassment can also affect younger people who go through medical or early menopause.
 For example, it could be age discrimination if a colleague makes a rude joke about young people going through the menopause.

 In some cases, the menopause could be considered a disability under discrimination law.